 Cultural frame of mind

-In North America, depending on where you live, bike culture may seem more like a sub-, or even counter-, culture—popular among groups that differentiate themselves from the mainstream by touting "healthier" and "more sustainable" lifestyles.
-(Depending on your view of cycling, you might even call these people "wackos" or some other derivative.)
+In North America, depending on where you live, bike culture may seem more like a sub- or even counter-culture, popular among groups that differentiate themselves from the mainstream by touting healthier and more sustainable lifestyles.
+(Depending on your view of cycling, you might even call these people "hipsters").

-In Europe, the culture is much different, as cycling is more pervasive—maybe even indistinguishable—from the norm.
-Greg Hascom wrote a series of articles for Grist a while back.
-He documents his experience in the bike-haven of Copenhagen—where, he notes people are "as comfortable on their bikes as we [North Americans] are in our cars."
+In Europe, the culture is much different, as cycling is more pervasive, and sometimes even indistinguishable, from the norm.
+In 2013, Greg Hascom wrote a series of articles for Grist.
+He documents his experience in the bike-haven of Copenhagen, Denmark, where he notes people are "as comfortable on their bikes as we [North Americans] are in our cars".

-Denmark and the Netherlands are home to some of the most recognized bicycle communities in the world—and they aren't limited to 20-somethings biking between classes on campus.
+Denmark and the Netherlands are home to some of the most recognized bicycle communities in the world, and they aren't limited to 20-somethings biking between classes on campus.
 Cycling is common across all demographics—men and women, old and young—who commute regularly by bike all-year round.
-They cycle to work, school, daycare, grocery stores, events—you name it and biking is the way to go.
+They cycle to work, school, daycare, grocery stores, events—you name it, and it’s a bike destination.

 Far from the tricked-out performance bikes you see in many American cities, most people in Copenhagen ride heavy cruiser bikes with wide fenders, large baskets and heavy racks.
 Bikes are a means to getting from one place to another—and little more.
 Far from being status symbols, many bikes suffer from the neglect and disrepair of a work or utility vehicle.